Polyurethane: The Ultimate Guide

-In this guide, we’ll take a closer look at polyurethane coving, breaking down its features, advantages, common uses, and how it stacks up against other materials, giving you the full picture to make an informed decision.
+In this guide, we’ll take a closer look at polyurethane coving, breaking down its features, advantages, common uses, and how it stacks up against other materials like traditional plaster, giving you the full picture to make an informed decision.

 What is Polyurethane Coving?